COVID Continues to Throw Curveballs for China’s Ports

 Given the transmissibility of Omicron and the strong desire of China’s officials to not let it get out of hand, rolling lockdowns should be expected to continue in China.
 The risk for social unrest stemming from them is now rising.

 Gauging the impact of these forces on China’s port operations will not only be fascinating but also essential for businesses trying to maintain a handle on their supply chain issues.
-Tools like Dynamic AIS can help bring light to a challenging, murky situation.
+Solutions like Enhanced Satellite AIS can help bring light to a challenging, murky situation.